jomardyan/xt1-Right-Click-Translate-main/PRIVACY_POLICY.md

 - Use cookies or similar tracking technologies for analytics
 - Track your behavior across websites for marketing or profiling
 - Perform any analytics or user tracking on our behalf
-- Store your translated text or selections on external servers or in extension storage
+- Store your translated text or selections on external servers or in extension storage, except for notes you explicitly save (stored locally in your browser)

 The Extension operates as a client-side tool that facilitates access to third-party translation services selected by you.